Nine years ago today: NZ's forgotten monster quake

 Incidentally, the Dusky Sound quake was the first major shake to occur since the introduction of GeoNet and the huge upgrade of its seismic and geodetic network.

-That meant scientists had much more data to sift through than they'd gained from the last time a quake a large-scale hit there, six years earlier.
+That meant scientists had much more data to sift through than they'd gained from the last time a large-scale quake hit there, six years earlier.

 "We could calculate detailed slip models which showed definitively that the earthquake was on the boundary of the Australian and Pacific plates, how the slip was distributed, and how much slip there was."

-Importantly, scientists could also reveal its impact on nearby faults such as the island-straddling Alpine Fault, which poses one of New Zealand's largest geological threats and has the potential to unleash a monster that could kill thousands.
+Most importantly, scientists could also reveal its impact on nearby faults such as the island-straddling Alpine Fault, which posed one of New Zealand's largest geological threats and packed the potential to unleash a monster that could kill thousands.

 While any large quake ramped up the probability of another one in the immediate area, that likelihood faded over time and the fall-out effects from the event had likely passed.

-However, Ristau noted, it had still probably been enough to change the stress pattern on the Alpine Fault, the subduction zone, and any nearby faults by increasing or decreasing the amount of stress.
+However, Ristau noted, it had still probably been enough to change the stress pattern on the Alpine Fault, along with the wider subduction zone itself.

 "For example, the southern offshore extension of the Alpine Fault received an increase in stress bringing it closer to failure, and this doesn't change even years after the earthquake," he said.